mensahTribeWeb/codeForMyDaughters/src/Notes/networkAndSecuritySystems.md

         -There are many ways in which sensitive data can be lost or destroyed, including hardware crashes, human errors, viruses, hackers, or malware.
+        -IT disasters should be avoided at all cost, securing data is esential to the organization

+    -Internal Recovery Strategies
+        all businesses should have a disaster recovery plan

 ##Ch 8.
 Network Auditing & Configuration